 - What are some of the names mentioned?

 - Are the paragraphs short or long?

-After you read, the questions below can be used to help you think about what you did and did not understand:
+After reading, the questions below can also get you think about what you did and did not understand:

 - What was the text about?

 - What are the most important things that happened in the text?

 - Are there any parts you didn’t understand?

 13. Look for Clues to “Get the Gist”

 The gist is the overall meaning.
 Practice using clues to get the gist of a text quickly and effectively.
 Use these tips to improve your overall understand of what you’re reading.